 Most of our students do their summer internship abroad in a media house or with a bureau of a major international media organization.
 A stipend and a portion of the airfare are provided by the school.
 Students undertake a two-day risk awareness and emergency medical training workshop.
 In most years the class will also travel to an international news hot spot to get a hands-on understanding of the issues involved.
-In 2016, the class will travel to Israel and the Palestinian Territories.
+In 2017, the class will again travel to Israel and the Palestinian Territories.

 Students spend their time in the program reporting in one of the diverse immigrant populations that make up New York City, such as the Burmese in Ozone Park, West Africans in Harlem, Mexicans in Jackson Heights, and Chinese and Koreans in Flushing.
 This experience provides countless opportunities for reporting that will hone skills needed to report overseas.

 Our faculty includes some of the most experienced reporters working in international reporting from The New York Times, Al Jazeera, NPR, Reuters and Quartz.
 Guests are drawn from the worlds of international journalism, development, diplomacy, foreign policy and activism.